-Links will most likely stay as the most important ranking factor for Google: the quality of links, trust metrics and the anchor text distribution.
-The relevancy of the link source, linking page, the page authority, number of unique IPs linking to your page and the anchor text play a huge role in your link profile.
+Links will most likely stay as the most important ranking factor for Google: the quality of links, trust metrics, and the anchor text distribution.
+The relevancy of the link source, linking page, the page authority, the number of unique IPs linking to your page, and the anchor text play a huge role in your link profile.

-One factor that seems to grow over time is User Behavior: the monitor the user’s return to search engine results page.
-Google monitors searchers behavior and “sees” how quickly you abandoned the site.
+One factor that seems to grow over time is User Behavior: the monitor the user’s return to the search engine results page.
+Google monitors searchers’ behavior and “sees” how quickly you abandoned the site.
 If a user searches for something and clicks on a link and then returns back to the SERP and clicks on a different link or scrolls down or goes to a second page, then this can be a negative factor for that first clicked website.
-So, the websites with lower bounce rates, high CTRs and higher pageviews will rank higher.
+So, the websites with lower bounce rates, high CTRs, and higher page views will rank higher.